jdewit/GeneratorBundle/README.md

 Status
 ------
 The bundle is a work in progress but is working...most of the time :)
 Currently it only provides support for Doctrine ORM.

-The code still needs to get cleaned up a fair bit and tests still need to be made.
+The code still needs to get cleaned up a fair bit but the code that it does generate is pretty solid.

 Any help would be much appreciated!

 Styles
 ------